Want to know how to get a credit limit increase on your credit card?

 - Credit History: If you have an amazing credit history, say it and give specifics – i.e. I’ve never made a single late payment in my life.

-- Current Debt: If you’re in an attractive situation and currently have little to know debt, make sure you tell them.
+- Current Debt: If you’re in an attractive situation and currently have little to no debt, make sure you tell them.